 It dawned on me that I haven’t actually mentioned how I clean my epilator.

-It’s nothing complicated but it’s a thing that must be done frequently.
+It’s a thing that must be done frequently.
 You don’t want any bacteria making contact with your skin.

 Step 1: Use the Cleaning Brush

 Most epilators come with a cleaning brush and you can use that to blast all the hairs out.

 If you don’t have one, get a toothbrush.

 Manually rotate the head for a better cleaning in all the places and also in between the tweezers.

 When you rotate it, the tweezers open and the brush can clean them.

 But you’re not done.

 You also have to detach the epilator head from the body.